 Read these frequently asked questions for both potential and current program adopters to learn how easily The Walking Classroom can benefit your students.

-The walks will usually last a bit longer than the podcasts (most podcasts are about 15 minutes long), and when the podcast is over, teachers are encouraged to instruct their students to discuss the podcasts and ask their classmates “thick” questions about it while walking (ex: “Why do you think X did Y?” vs. “Did you like the podcast?”)
-In time, students broaden their general scope of knowledge, make connections among important concepts, and enhance their critical thinking and discussion skills.
+The walks will usually last a bit longer than the podcasts (about 15 minutes long), and when the podcast is over, instructors are encouraged to have students discuss the podcasts and ask their classmates questions about it while walking. (ex: “Why do you think X did Y?” vs. “Did you like the podcast?”)

-Every podcast is supported by an extensive lesson plan.
-The lesson plan includes the specific CCSS standards covered, a vocabulary review, discussion questions and a comprehension quiz.
-The quiz questions follow Bloom’s Taxonomy and progress from basic recall to inferencing.
-The last two questions of each quiz test students’ understanding of the health concept that was reviewed at the beginning of the podcast.
-Teachers are encouraged to listen to the same podcast on two different walks to really solidify understanding – the first listen provides a general overview, and the second listen allows students to pick-up specific details.
-Teachers often administer a pre-test before the walk and then a post-test after the walk to gauge overall student comprehension of a podcast topic.
+Instructors are encouraged to listen to the same podcast on two different walks to really solidify understanding – the first listen provides a general overview, and the second listen allows students to pick-up specific details.
+Instructors often administer a pre-test before the walk and then a post-test after the walk to gauge overall student comprehension of a podcast topic.

 Students should only use one earbud or cover one ear with their headphones while they are walking.
 It may feel awkward at first, but students will soon become accustomed to listening to the podcast while maintaining an awareness of the world around them.